31rgreen-netizen/Gams/README.md

 Working on adding my favorite games

+Also working on adding a proxy prolly titanium network or sum.

 I hope the owner of Gams main sees this cuz that'd be cool.

 FORKED BY 31RGREEN!!!
 THIS STUFF MAY NOT WORK CUZ IDK HOW TO CODE